Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-get-a-listing-query.md

 🍕 args is short for the arguments we take in from query.

-Next we can start with sending these params to Dynamo and return the selected listing:
+Next we can start sending these params to Dynamo and return the selected listing:

 ```javascript
 try {